 Among younger children, Ulcerative Colitis may delay growth and development.
 This is also true for Crohn's Disease as well; in fact, failure to thrive is a trigger for testing.

-The doctor will make a diagnosis based on medical history, a physical examination and a series of tests.
+The physician will make a diagnosis based on medical history, a physical examination and a series of tests.
 The first goal of these tests is to differentiate Ulcerative Colitis from infectious causes of diarrhea.
-The MD will conduct a physical exam and interview the patient to learn more about their general health, diet, family history and environment.
-Blood and fecal matter will be tested.
+The physician will conduct a physical exam and interview the patient to learn more about their general health, diet, family history and environment.
+Blood and stool samples will be obtained.
 Stool specimens are analyzed to eliminate the possibility of bacterial, viral, or parasitic causes of diarrhea.
 Blood tests can check for signs of infection as well as for anemia, which may indicate bleeding in the colon or rectum.
-Following this, the patient generally undergoes an evaluation of the colon, using one of two tests -- a sigmoidoscopy or total colonoscopy with biopsies.
+Following this, the patient generally undergoes an evaluation of the colon, using one of two tests -- a sigmoidoscopy or colonoscopy with biopsies.

-The doctor may recommend two types of endoscopic examinations: a sigmoidoscopy and a total colonoscopy.
-Sigmoidoscopy/Colonoscopy involves the insertion of a scope into the rectum and lower colon to allow visualization to the extent and degree of inflammation in these areas.
+Sigmoidoscopy/Colonoscopy involves the insertion of a scope into the rectum and lower colon to allow visualization to determine the extent and degree of inflammation in these areas.
 A colonoscopy may be utilized to look for any polyps or pre-cancerous changes in the setting of colitis.
 Chromoendoscopy is a technique of spraying a blue liquid dye during the colonoscopy in order to increase the ability of the endoscopist to detect slight changes in the lining of the intestine.
 The technique may identify early or flat polyps which can be biopsied or removed.

 The treatment for Ulcerative Colitis, as well as Crohn’s Disease and other IBD conditions, is multifaceted and includes the use of medication, alterations in diet and nutrition, and sometimes surgical procedures to repair or remove affected portions of the GI tract.
 Medication for Ulcerative Colitis can suppress the inflammation of the colon and allow for tissues to heal.
 Diarrhea, bleeding, and abdominal pain can be reduced and controlled with effective medication.